-Overview: This two mile connecting segment completed in May 2014 brings together two vast trail systems between the Scottsdale McDowell Sonoran Preserve and the Fountain Hills Preserve.
+This two-mile connecting segment completed in May 2014 brings together two vast trail systems between the Scottsdale McDowell Sonoran Preserve and the Fountain Hills Preserve.
 The trail is named for two preservation champions Chet Andrews and Roy Kinsey who created stewardship programs in their respective areas.

 1. Sunrise TH at 145th Street(2.2 miles from TH to A-K trail) At the junction with the Sunrise Peak Spur stay straight and go another 0.4 miles just past the equestrian hitching post and you will see a sign for the start of A-K connector.

-3. Ringtail TH at 128th Street (2.6 miles from TH to A-K trail) Take Ringtail 0.6 miles to intersection with Sunrise Trail then go right/northeast 2 miles to junction with A-K.
+3. Ringtail TH at 128th Street (2.6 miles from TH to A-K trail) Take Ringtail 0.6 miles to the intersection with Sunrise Trail then go right/northeast 2 miles to the junction with A-K.

-Western Loop Trail which connects to Promenade Trail and Sonoran Trail and ultimately Dixie Mine Trail.
-More info on Fountain Hills Preserve (fh.az.gov/trails-preserve.aspx)
+Western Loop Trail connects to Promenade Trail and Sonoran Trail and ultimately Dixie Mine Trail.
+More info on Fountain Hills Preserve.

 This hike is listed as One-Way.